carbontwelve/go-irc-stats/README.md

 ## Build instructions

 To build on linux run `make clean-run` this will build the executable `logstats`.
-You will need to place `logstats` and `config.yaml` into your choice of detination folder.
+You will need to place `logstats`, `template.html` and `config.yaml` into your choice of destination folder.
 Amend `config.yaml` and give either a relative or absolute path to the logfile location before executing `logstats`.

 To build on windows run `make build` (I dont have make installed on my windows machine so I wrote the make.bat with similar functionality).
-This will create a folder locally called `bin` where `logstats.exe` and `config.yaml` can be found.
+This will create a folder locally called `bin` where `logstats.exe`, `template.html` and `config.yaml` can be found.

+To generate a logfile to test this with you can run `php createtestlog.php > irctest.log` to generate a logfile containing 720 days worth of randomised data.

 ## To do